DominikKowalczyk/poke-math/README.md

    - Modify [js/main.js](js/main.js) for extending the math challenges.
    - Update [styles.css](styles.css) to change the styling of the new tab content.

+## Roadmap

+The goal is to evolve Poke Math into a fully-fledged math challenge engine with programmatic question generation across various math topics and difficulty levels.
+Below are the key milestones and features planned for future development:

+### Phase 1: Core Engine Enhancements
+- **Dynamic Question Generation:**
+  Develop an engine to generate questions programmatically based on selected math topics.

+- **Difficulty Levels:**
+  Integrate multiple difficulty tiers ranging from SAT-level challenges to Math Olympiad problems.

+- **Topic Variety:**
+  - Algebra
+  - Geometry
+  - Calculus
+  - Statistics
+  - Number Theory

+### Phase 2: User Interaction and Experience
+- **Multi-Modal Input:**
+  Support for different input methods such as multiple-choice and free-text answers.

+- **Adaptive Challenges:**
+  Implement an adaptive algorithm to adjust question difficulty based on user performance.

+- **Enhanced Visual Feedback:**
+  Improve UI transitions and animations to provide dynamic feedback on user answers.

+### Phase 3: Extensibility and Community
+- **Plugin Architecture:**
+  Allow community contributions through plugins or modules to add new topics and question types.

+- **Progress Tracking:**
+  Develop features for tracking user performance, including scores and progress over time.

+- **Leaderboards and Challenges:**
+  Add competitive elements such as leaderboards and time-based challenges.

 ## License

 The font files in the [fonts/](fonts/) directory are licensed under the SIL Open Font License, Version 1.1.
 See [fonts/OFL.txt](fonts/OFL.txt) for full details.